testofthings/toolsaf/README.md

 pip install -e ../tdsaf/ --config-settings editable_mode=strict
 ```

+Keep in mind that TDSAF and security statements should be stored in their own separate directories.

+## Working with Security Statements
+This sections explains how to create security statements for your devices and how to then verify these statements.
+The explanations also provide examples based on how we created a security statement for the _Deltaco Smart Outdoor Plug_.

-## Creating Security Statements
+### Creating Security Statements
-Information on creating security statements with TDSAF can be found [here](documentation/CreatingSecurityStatements.md).
+Information on security statement creation is provided [here](documentation/CreatingSecurityStatements.md).

-## Verifying Security Statements
+### Verifying Security Statements
 Information on security statement verification is provided [here](documentation/VerifyingSecurityStatements.md).

 ## Usage